 The Acadia Friends Meeting in Northeast Harbor, Maine, began as an independent worship group in 1975 under the care of Vassalboro Quarterly Meeting.
 It was accorded status as a monthly meeting in 1978.

-This small collection consists of an imperfect run of meeting minutes and newsletters for the Acadia Monthly Meeting.
+This collection consists of meeting minutes, newsletters, directories, committee reports, and news clippings for the Acadia Monthly Meeting.

 Gift of New England Yearly Meeting of Friends, April 2017